AdobeDocs/workfront-fusion.en/help/workfront-fusion/manage-scenarios/view-and-resolve-incomplete-executions.md

 >
 >By default the storing of incomplete executions is disabled.
 To enable it, enable the [!UICONTROL Allow storing incomplete executions] option in the scenario advanced settings.
 >
->For more information about scenario settings, see [The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+>For more information about scenario settings, see <!--[The scenario settings panel in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-settings-panel.md).-->

 ## Access requirements